Applications using the App Engine SDK to manage task queues define these queues using a configuration file called

 elements.
 Each queue definition can specify the following elements:

 Optional.
 Sets the maximum number of tasks that can be executed simultaneously from the specified queue.
 The value is an integer.
 By default, the limit is 1000 tasks per queue.
+The upper recommended limit is 5000 tasks per queue.
+Note that queues may slowly ramp up when they are first created or if they have been idle for a while.

 Restricting the number of concurrent tasks gives you more control over the queue's rate of execution and can prevent too many tasks from running at once.
 It can also prevent datastore contention and make resources available for other queues or online processing.